 While it may be more widely known as something to feed chickens, a crushed oyster shell is an unusual but practical choice for your Japanese garden.
 This is a very cheap alternative but given that the shell is crushed so finely it becomes a superb alternative for gravel.

-What you need to consider when deciding on a gravel boils down to a few things.
+What you need to consider when deciding on gravel and rocks for a Japanese garden boils down to a few things.
 The colors used should be subdued.
 Instead of opting for bright and bold colors look for something darker, black, brown, or grey.
 White gravel is common as well, but white gravel reflects the stone, making it hard to look at.

 Size is another important factor.
 Typically you want to look at small sizes, from 2mm to about 2cm.
 If you want to go larger you can, just try to make the garden floor consistent in size.
 You can mix up your gravel composition to suit your needs before laying and raking.